--Rukmedi Adhikari, a beneficiary of the Earthquake Housing Reconstruction Project, Thansingh, Nepal smart guidance to recover from a disaster quickly and effectively.
-Sectors include housing, health, social protection, education, and transport are often significantly impacted by natural disasters, resulting in specific damages, operational losses, and recovery needs.
-GFDRR has launched a Recovery Hub (gfdrr.org/recoveryhub), a webbased 'one-stop shop,' that addresses this need by hosting a set of guidance notes, references, and project documents on disaster recovery for governments and key development sectors as well as cross-cutting themes.
+-Rukmedi Adhikari, a beneficiary of the Earthquake Housing Reconstruction Project, Thansingh, Nepal resulting in specific damages, operational losses, and recovery needs.
+GFDRR has launched a Recovery Hub (gfdrr.org/recoveryhub), a webby hosting a set of guidance notes, references, governments and key development sectors as well as cross-cutting themes.